arcus/education_modules/growth_mindset/growth_mindset.md

 After completion of this module, learners will be able to:

 - define "Growth Mindset"
-- identify times when having a growth mindset has helped them learn new things
+- identify times when having a growth mindset has helped them learn or do new things
 - differentiate between the popular culture idea of "Growth Mindset" and what the research shows.

 @end